Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 These gentle options sit on top of the skin rather than being absorbed, reducing the chance of reaction.

-Cruelty-free sunscreen for sensitive skin brands like Supergoop have developed formulations that eliminate common irritants while maintaining effective protection.
+Cruelty-free sunscreen brands, such as Supergoop, which cater to sensitive skin, have developed formulations that eliminate common irritants while providing adequate protection.

-Sunscreen for very sensitive skin should be fragrance-free and contain soothing ingredients like niacinamide or Centella asiatica.
+Sunscreen for very sensitive skin should be fragrance-free and contain soothing ingredients, such as niacinamide or Centella asiatica.
 Cooling ingredients like cucumber (see cucumber skin benefits) also calm sensitive skin and is best to be used.

 Sunscreen for Dry Skin

-Dry skin benefits from sun protection that provides additional hydration.
+Dry skin benefits from sun protection that provides both additional hydration and protection.
 The best sunscreen for dry skin contains moisturizing ingredients like hyaluronic acid, ceramides, or glycerin that help maintain the skin’s moisture barrier.

-Sunscreen for dry skin, SPF 40 options often have creamy textures that feel comfortable rather than tight or drying.
+Sunscreen for dry skin, with SPF 40 options, often features creamy textures that feel comfortable rather than tight or drying.

 Sun cream for dry skin typically has richer formulations that deliver both high-level protection and nourishment to prevent the flaking and tightness that plagues dehydrated complexions.